rideau-info.com

 On the Rideau River, in about 1790, it was Roger Stevens who erected the first mill and dam at present day Merrickville and started the man made alterations to that section of the Rideau Route.

-The most significant pre-canal alteration of the Rideau was made in about 1805 by Lemuel Haskins.
-Haskins was looking for a source of water power and ended up at White Fish Falls, the location of present day Morton.
-He constructed a dam and sawmill at this location.
-However, no matter how high he built his dam, he would have found that he could only raise about a seven foot (2.1 m) head of water.
-So, he went looking for where his water was escaping.
-He found that his dam had caused the backed-up waters of the White Fish River to start to flow over the Cranberry Flood Plain, down to the Cataraqui River (see maps below).
-Following his errant water, he ended up at the Round Tail, a rocky constriction through which the Cataraqui River, coming from Loughborough and Dog lakes, flowed.
+The most significant pre-canal alteration of the Rideau was made in about 1803 by Lemuel and Carey Haskins.
+The Haskins brothers were looking for a source of water power and ended up at White Fish Falls, the location of present day Morton.
+They constructed a dam and sawmill at this location.
+However, no matter how high the dam was built it could only raise about a seven foot (2.1 m) head of water.
+So, they went looking for where his water was escaping.
+They found that their dam had caused the backed-up waters of the White Fish River to start to flow over the Cranberry Flood Plain, down to the Cataraqui River (see maps below).
+Following their errant water, they ended up at the Round Tail, a rocky constriction through which the Cataraqui River, coming from Loughborough and Dog lakes, flowed.

-To impound his escaping water, he built a dam at the Round Tail.
+To impound the escaping water, a dam was built at the Round Tail.
 This, together with his dam at White Fish Falls, raised the water about six feet (1.8 m) over the Cranberry Flood Plain, creating an extremely large mill pond.
 Haskins’ construction of these two dams also achieved something else, navigation by flooding.
 The next surveyor to note these dams was Joshua Jebb in 1816.
 Jebb arrived at the Round Tail by paddling his canoe over the Cranberry Flood Plain, now made navigable by Haskins’ mill dams.

 Cranberry Flood Plain in 1783 Cranberry Flood Plain in 2007